albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 **No two-tier Congress.** A phased rollout creates a period where some members serve under the new system and others under the old -- different electoral incentives, different constituency structures, different accountability mechanisms operating in the same chamber simultaneously.
 Single implementation ensures every qualifying state enters the new system together, producing a unified Congress operating under consistent rules.

 **Eliminates gaming incentives.** Under a phased approach, states and incumbents face incentives to delay, manipulate the rollout sequence, or seek exemptions.
-A clean mandate at the First FEMA Election removes these strategic opportunities.
+A clean mandate at the First CEMA Election removes these strategic opportunities.
 The rules are the same for everyone on the same day.

 **STAR-PR's math provides the protection phased rollout was designed to deliver.** The original rationale for graduated implementation was to ease the transition for incumbents.
 But STAR-PR's low effective threshold -- roughly 14-17% in a five-seat district -- means that any incumbent with meaningful constituent support faces reduced, not increased, electoral risk under multi-member districts.
 The mathematical protection is stronger than the timeline protection.